heheshang/AuroraPlan/Rust for Rustaceans.md

 stack or aborts the process, depending on the panic setting chosen for current compilation (either through Cargo configuration or arguments passed directly to rustc).

-However, not all targets provide a panic handler.
+- However, not all targets provide a panic handler.
 For example, most embedded targets do not, as there isn’t necessarily a single implementation that makes sense across all the uses for such a target.
-For targets that don’t 216 Chapter 12 supply a panic handler, Rust still needs to know what to do when a panic occurs.
+For targets that don’t supply a panic handler, Rust still needs to know what to do when a panic occurs.
 To that end, we can use the #[panic_handler] attribute to decorate a single function in the program with the signature fn(&PanicInfo) -> !.
 That